elsni/freebench/README.md

 I stick to this benchmark test.
 It should compile fine on modern linux.

 ## What is this?
-Benchmark Suite for Modern Microprocessors and Computer Systems.
+Single Core Benchmark Suite for Modern Microprocessors and Computer Systems.

 ## QUICK START
 Read the section HOW TO RUN below.